PY7PB4 - Research Project and Critical Skills (2018/19)

 • Identifying an appropriate topic area for investigation

-• Developing and assessing personal reflexivity
+• Understanding and developing personal reflexivity

 • Making use of supervision